Portable vacuum oven.

 Vacuum drying in a generic desiccator takes out energy from the material and the drying process is slowed down by temperature reduction (heat of evaporation).
 It can lead to freezing of water which basically stops the drying process as sublimation is the slowest transition into gas.

-Glass fibre reinforced PTFE foil
+Glass fiber reinforced PTFE foil

 Vacuum + Heat